Luxating patella in dogs

 Prognosis and recurrence

-For that reason, it is important to keep an eye on your dog’s mobility and book a recheck if you notice recurring skipping, stiffness or lameness.
+Unfortunately, even with surgery the condition can recur, so it is important to keep an eye on your dog’s mobility and book a recheck if you notice recurring skipping, stiffness or lameness.
+To prevent the condition, affected dogs should not be bred.

 Does pet insurance cover luxating patella?